daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 ### Private

 Instances in private subnets can connect to other VPCs or your on-premises network through a private NAT gateway.
 You can route traffic from the NAT gateway through a **transit gateway or a virtual private gateway**.
 You cannot associate an elastic IP address with a private NAT gateway.

+### Connecting to transit gateway or virtual private gateways

+You can use either a public or private NAT gateway to route traffic to transit gateways and virtual private gateways:

+- Private NAT gateway: Private IP address of private NAT gateway is used
+- Public NAT gateway: Private IP address of public NAT gateway is used
+- Public NAT gateway with IGW: Public IP address of public NAT gateway is used

 ### NAT vs IGW